JinzheTan/jinzhetan.github.io/index.md

 ## News

+- **[Oct.
+2024]** Our paper "Robots in the Middle: Evaluating LLMs in Dispute Resolution" has been accepted by JURIX 2024. 🚀
 - **[Dec.
 2023]** Our paper "From Text to Structure: Using Large Language Models to Support the Development of Legal Expert Systems" won the Best Paper Award at JURIX 2023. 🎉

 {% include_relative _includes/publications.md %}